perfact/zodbsync/README.md

   However, if some subobject is defined while no active layer provides the parent, re-recording will remove it.

+### Layer resolution in `record` and `watch`

+When `record` or `watch` writes an object, it determines the target layer using the following priority order:

+1. `obj.zodbsync_layer` attribute on the ZODB object (if set — authoritative)
+2. The highest-priority layer that already has a `__meta__` file for this object
+3. The layer where the parent object is recorded
+4. The fallback layer (ultimate fallback — only reached for root-level objects with no prior recording)

+When an object is deleted:

+- If it exists in only one layer: its files are removed, no marker is needed.
+- If it exists in multiple layers: a `__deleted__` marker is placed in the topmost layer that held the object, shadowing any lower-layer definitions.

+When `record` or `watch` detects that the above rules would write to a different layer than where the object currently lives (layer divergence), the object is moved to the correct layer and the old location is cleaned up.

 The following subcommands for `zodbsync` provide layer handling:

 ### `layer-init`